I’ve been a lover of stand-up comedy since I was a kid. Carlin, Murphy, Seinfeld, Rock and Chappelle all helped shape my sense of humor.

 It didn’t depend on the venue’s size either, as even large venues would sometimes have this problem.
 Unfortunately, this resulted in some people not sitting beside the people they came with.

-As a technical person, this irked me: The password to the passport account is also the account number.
+The password to the passport account is also the account number.
 With all the ways we manage accounts across the internet, they picked one of the least secure strings on my account.
 They might as well have made it “password”.
-Oh, and if you’re a hacker reading this, be nice and don’t exploit it.

 Should you buy a Just for Laughs passport?

 Buying a passport, for me, was not a wise decision.
 If I had to do it again, I’d scrutinize any vague bonuses they offered.
-As I spoke with some of the polite customer-level people who work with Just for Laughs to clarify their offering, it became obvious that I wasn’t the only one confused.
+As I spoke with some of the nice customer-facing people who work with Just for Laughs to clarify their offering, it became obvious that I wasn’t the only one confused.